kresza/google-traffic/README.md

 ## Prerequisites

 Before running the script, ensure that you have the required Python packages installed.
-You can install them using: